Run a Query Pack

 cnspec scan local -f incident-response.mql.yaml --incognitoEnable a query pack from Mondoo Platform

-If you want Mondoo to run a query pack continuously across all matching assets in a space, enable it from the Mondoo Console rather than passing it to cnspec scan each time.
-To learn how, read Inventory Your Assets.
+To run a query pack continuously across every matching asset in a space, enable it from the Mondoo App instead of passing it to cnspec scan each time.
+For step-by-step instructions, read Inventory Your Assets.

 A query pack is a YAML bundle with one or more named queries: